Article

 Hamstring Stretching

-Stretching the hamstrings can improve mobility and help the quadriceps work more efficiently, reducing the strain on the patellofemoral joint (Exakt Health).
+Stretching the hamstrings can improve mobility and help the quadriceps work more efficiently, reducing the strain on the patellofemoral joint.

 1. Sit on the floor with one leg straight and the other bent with the foot against the inner thigh of the straight leg.